Fender Jaguar: Resurgence

 and Johnny Marr (who has a signature model).

 Despite this, Jaguars still fetch considerably less than Telecasters and Stratocasters of similar vintage.

 One of the reasons why the Jaguar was used by indie rock artists is the sonic possibilities offered by the bridge construction.
 The bridge and vibrato unit of the Jaguar and the Jazzmaster help produce sympathetic resonance since there is a considerable length of string between the bridge and the tailpiece.
 Additionally, by strumming the strings behind the bridge, a characteristic chiming sound can be created, an effect which has been exploited by artists like Sonic Youth.

-Given the relative rarity of Jaguar players, perhaps the only example of a band that used two guitarists on Jaguars simultaneously in performance on certain of their numbers was the 2003-2004 and post-2012 lineups of The Mavericks, featuring Raul Malo and Eddie Perez.